 As you can see, the domain does not exist in the

-whois database (at the time of writing), so we could ask to register it.
+whois database, so we could ask to register it.
 Good to know!

 Getting a domain name